Eric Bieniemy: Legal issues

 Bieniemy was arrested along with Colorado teammate Kanavis McGhee following a bar fight in February 1988.
 McGhee said the dispute arose after Bieniemy alleged that he had been called a "nigger" by a bar patron.
 He pleaded no contest to disorderly conduct and was sentenced to community service.
 Bieniemy also received discipline from head coach Bill McCartney.

-In 1989, Bieniemy was ticketed in Westminster, Colorado for driving a defective vehicle, and in Aurora, Colorado for speeding.
+In 1989, Bieniemy was ticketed in Westminster, Colorado, for driving a defective vehicle, and in Aurora, Colorado for speeding.
 In October 1990, his license was suspended for a year after another traffic violation.
 On March 21, 1991, Bieniemy was caught speeding and driving with suspended license on Interstate 70 near Rifle, Colorado, going 92 mph in a 65 mph zone.
 On April 17, 1991, Bieniemy failed to appear in court on charges relating to the March 21 incident.
 A bench warrant was issued in Colorado for his arrest on April 23, 1991, two days after Bieniemy was drafted in the NFL.

 On July 4, 1990, Bieniemy pleaded no contest to interfering with a firefighter who had been performing his duties to extinguish a fire in Bieniemy's mother's garage.
 Bieniemy received an eight-month suspended sentence and was suspended for one game.
 Bieniemy was instructed to do 40 hours of community service and attend an eight-hour firefighting training session.
 An assistant city attorney said that Bieniemy failed to attend the firefighting training session as stipulated in the plea agreement, but Bieniemy asserted the session was optional.

-On September 27, 1993, Bieniemy was arrested in Boulder, Colorado, for allegedly harassing a female parking attendant.
+On September 27, 1993, Bieniemy was arrested for allegedly harassing a female parking attendant.
 According to the police report, while with his friends, Bieniemy put his hand on the attendant's neck, startling her.
-She told police ," that Bieniemy and his friends took off their pants and began urinating nearby.
+She told police that Bieniemy and his friends took off their pants and began urinating nearby.
 Bieniemy was also named in an outstanding warrant on a charge of driving with a suspended license.
-As a result of this incident, Bieniemy was banned from the University of Colorado Boulder campus for one year.
+As a result of this incident, Bieniemy was banned from the University of Colorado Boulder campus for a year.

 In April 2001, Bieniemy was arrested for driving under the influence and was docked a month's pay.